 cd powershell-bin

-And from there perform the installation by executing the following command
+And from there install by executing the following command

 makepkg -si